Everton F.C.: History

-Martínez was replaced in the summer of 2016 by Ronald Koeman, who left Southampton to sign a three-year contract with Everton.
+Martínez was replaced in the summer of 2016 by former Southampton manager Ronald Koeman.
 In his first season at the club, he qualified for the Europa League, but a poor start to the 2017–18 season left Everton in the relegation zone after nine games, and Koeman was sacked on 23 October following a 5–2 home defeat to Arsenal.
-Sam Allardyce was appointed Everton manager in November 2017, but he resigned at the end of the season amid fan discontent at his style of play.
+Sam Allardyce succeeded him, but he resigned at the end of the season amid fan discontent at his style of play.

 Marco Silva was named Everton manager in May 2018.
-In November that year, the club was banned from signing academy football players from its youth clubs for two years.
-Silva led Everton to finish 8th in his first season in charge, but after a poor start to the following season which left the team in the relegation zone on 14 points, he was sacked on 5 December 2019.
+In November that year, the club was banned from signing academy football players from their youth clubs for two years.
+Silva led Everton to finish 8th in his first season in charge, but after a poor start to the following season which left the team in the relegation zone, he was sacked on 5 December 2019.
 His last league match was a 5–2 loss to Liverpool at Anfield.
 Former player and first-team coach Duncan Ferguson stepped in as caretaker manager for the next three games before his replacement, Carlo Ancelotti; Ferguson stayed as assistant manager.

-Ancelotti left the club in June 2021 to rejoin former club Real Madrid as manager, having led the club to a 10th place finish in his only full season at the club.
+Ancelotti left the club in June 2021 to rejoin former club Real Madrid as manager, having led the club to a 10th-place finish in his only full season at the club.
 Former Liverpool manager Rafael Benítez was appointed as his replacement, subsequently becoming only the second person to manage both Liverpool and Everton.
 He was dismissed in January 2022 following 9 losses in his last 13 games in charge at the club, and was replaced by former Chelsea boss Frank Lampard.
-Lampard was later also dismissed in January 2023 after extremely poor performance.
+Lampard was later also dismissed in January 2023 after a poor run of results.
+Everton narrowly escaped relegation with a 1–0 win over Bournemouth in their last game of the 2022–23 Premier League under the management of new boss Sean Dyche.

+On 17 November 2023, the club received a 10-point deduction with immediate effect for breaches of the Premier League's profit and sustainability rules.
+The club had made losses of £124.5 million in the three years up to 2021–22, with the limit being £105 million.
+It was the biggest points deduction in Premier League history, surpassing the nine taken from Portsmouth in 2010.
+Everton submitted an appeal to the decision, arguing that the commission was biased and that the punishment was excessive and unfair.
+On 24 January 2024, Everton were charged with further breaches of Premier League financial rules after "sustaining losses above the permitted thresholds for the assessment period ending season 2022-23".

+On 9 January 2025 Dyche was relieved of his duties with Everton one point above the relegation zone, and David Moyes returned to the club after almost 12 years away.
+In August 2025, Everton announced that they would be the first Premier League football club to commit to a living pension for all staff.